SURREAL ADVENTURES

 ‘Because you permitted them.
 By allowing them to be your mentors, you trusted what they had to say, so why not this, too?
 You can always change your mind if you choose.’

-‘This sounds like Mo when he gets into metaphysics.’
+‘You sound like Mo when he gets into metaphysics.’

-‘Yet most of what I’ve learned has been the hard way.’
+‘And yet, most of what I’ve learned has been the hard way.’

 ‘I suppose you might say that; quite literally… the school of hard knocks.’